 Enhance health cover for the family to Rs 10 lakh.

-plan to the extent of their outstanding home loan.
+Cover themselves through a term plan to the extent of their outstanding home loan.

 Recommendations: For the time being, they must continue paying the existing EMI.
 Any increments, incentives or bonus should be utilized to pay back the home loan.